-6. 100326296: Time Zero Tissue Holding - Competitive Claims Comparisons for STRATAFIX Knotless Tissue Control Devices vs Various Products.
+16. Nawrocki J. Time Zero Tissue Holding - Competitive Claims Comparisons for STRATAFIX Knotless Tissue Control Devices vs Various Products.
 100326296.
 May 20, 2015.
 Ethicon, Inc.

-11. Ethicon study AST-2012-0331.
-Tissue gapping under tension of porcine cadaveric skin incisions closed with Stratafix Spiral in comparison to Monocryl in both interrupted and continuous stitching patterns.
-Approved on August 24, 2012.
+17. Overaker D. ETH ICON Tissue gapping under tension of porcine cadaveric skin incisions closed with Stratafix Spiral in comparison to Monocryl in both interrupted and continuous stitching patterns.
+AST-2012-0331.
+August 24, 2012.
+Ethicon, Inc.